 On the other hand, an exclusively gluten-free diet by healthy individuals can result in malnourishment, decreased beneficial gut bacteria, and even a decreased immune system!

-Thoughts from a friend that is experience with the gluten diet (for medical reasons) how hard it was to find gluten free food,
+Thoughts from a friend that is experienced with the gluten diet (for medical reasons) how hard it was to find gluten-free food,

 Buying gluten free is expensive and usually it is a trial and error basis.

 “Try a certain brand, if it doesn’t taste good, try another brand the next time until you find one you like.
 I had to do that with noodles, cereal, chips, and stuff like that.
 Eating out isn’t a big deal.
 I don’t do a lot of fast food anymore because almost everything comes on bread.
 However, at restaurants, there’s plenty to choose from and you can switch your sides to veggies or order something without bread or breading.”